Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 Some references in settings have been changed in this release.

-You must adjust the your `config/livewire-powergrid.php` file according to the on the diff comparison demonstrated in the links below.
+You must adjust your `config/livewire-powergrid.php` file according to the on the diff comparison demonstrated in the links below.

 Remove these lines: